April 27, 2022 (Updated: January 3, 2024)

 Any company that produces written or visual content can engage in digital publishing.
 If you have access to a computer or the funds to partner with a digital publishing service, you too can be part of this group.
 As a digital publisher, you not only can create and distribute content online, but you can also reap other perks such as:

 Digital publishing and digital media are a wide-reaching industry.
-Different companies use digital publishing for a variety of reasons, depending on factors like:
+Different companies use digital publishing for a variety of reasons, depending on factors like target audience, content diversity and relevancy, and specific strategies.

-Depending on a company’s combinations of these factors, they may choose one of three popular digital publishing business models to incorporate into their marketing strategy.
+Depending on a company’s combinations of these types of factors, they may choose one of three popular digital publishing business models to incorporate into their marketing strategy.
 These business models are:

 Just as digital publishing as an industry has benefits for companies, using an online publishing platform also boasts perks like: